 Straddling the line for wine and cocktail lovers, this colorful book is a breath of fresh air.
 Find approachable cocktail recipes and crafty entertaining tips that may surprise, such as instructions for making bottled cocktails as take-home party favors or DIY gradient glassware.

 Jason Wilson (Abrams Press, $26)

 The author of “Boozehound” and “Godforsaken Grapes” tackles another category: cider.
 This book provides a similar narrative romp, this time through orchards, cideries and all manner of bars serving appley delights.
-It’s engaging and ideal reading for a long flight, provided you’re also packing a little cider to sip en route.
+It’s engaging and ideal reading for a long flight, provided you’re also packing a little cider to sip.

 Robin Robinson (Sterling Publishing, $27.95)

-Educator Robin Robinson has delivered a hefty tome, but it feels not at all weighty to read, with production info and lore broken into manageable, readable chunks and interspersed with plenty of photos and infographics.Continue to 5 of 12 below.
+Educator Robin Robinson has delivered a hefty tome, but it's not at all weighty to read.
+Production info and lore are broken into manageable, readable chunks and interspersed with plenty of photos and infographics.Continue to 5 of 12 below.